Printing For A Cleaner Future – External Solar Rebate Program

 Permits for printers

 The Type C Registration Permit (AM–379), or ROP–C, is designed specifically for printers.
 Facilities must have emissions below 25 percent of the major source threshold for criteria pollutants and below 50 percent of the major source threshold for hazardous air pollutants, along with meeting the other eligibility criteria established in the permit.
-Go to the Registration permits page for more details.
+Go to Registration permits for more details.

-The Registration permits page has a number of resources to help you apply for the ROP-C and links to the forms requested by the Air Program.
+Registration permits has a number of resources to help you apply for the ROP-C and links to the forms requested by the Air Program.
 A resource created by the SBEAP, Supporting Documentation for Type C ROP Compliance Status (SB-010) , is available to help a facility understand how to demonstrate compliance with the permit conditions and also to prepare to complete the annual permit compliance certification in Form 4530-178 due March 1 each year.
 (This due date is effective in 2021, to certify compliance for the 2020 calendar year.
 The due date was changed in the newly revised ROP-C, previously due June 30.)
 To learn more about the ROP-C, view the webinar provided by the Great Lakes Graphics Association.
+[Video]

 Printers with low emissions may be exempt from the requirement to get an air permit.
 Any "graphic arts operations, including associated cleaning operations" with emissions less than 1,666 pounds of VOCs in any month, before taking into account a control device, and hazardous air pollutant emissions below major source levels is exempt.
 More details on the exemptions available are found on the Exemptions page; and the rules are spelled out in both NR 406.04 and NR 407.03 of Wisconsin Administrative Code.